hertzscript/G1-Coroutine-Specification/src/Specification.md

 	}
 )

-# Literal Value Data Types
+# Literal Value Notation & Data Types

-## Notational Conventions

 Specific conventions for the notation of typed literal values are defined here and are used throughout this specification.
 Some special characters indicated within this section are Markdown terminal characters.